 - Cognitive behavioural therapy (CBT)

-The cost for assessment and therapy sessions is £85 per 50-minute session.
-Psychological assessments and therapy sessions can be paid for each session.
+The cost for assessment and therapy sessions is £95 per 50-55 minute session.

 I will provide you with terms and conditions and information regarding cancelling appointments.

 I am aware that approaching a professional for help can be a daunting process.
 I offer a free fifteen-minute telephone consultation to identify whether I can help with the issues that have led you to seek therapy.
 I will then invite you to meet with me face-to-face to explore these difficulties alongside discussion of what change may look like, ultimately establishing meaningful goals for our future sessions together.
 I attempt to review, on an ongoing basis, how each person is finding the sessions we have together so as to ensure that people feel heard and respected throughout their sessions.